Frequently Asked Questions about the West Nile Vaccine Study

 In addition, complicated studies also have an internal safety oversight group which reviews data on an interim basis as another check for subject safety.

 It is important to know that approvals by safety and ethics committees cannot eliminate risk in human studies.
 The individual volunteer must read and understand the potential risks in each trial and determine for themselves whether they would like to volunteer.

-Will I contract Dengue Fever from this experimental vaccine?
+Will I contract West Nile Virus from this experimental vaccine?

-No. We use a live attenuated virus, which elicits an immune response but does not give you Dengue Fever.
+No. We use a live attenuated virus, which elicits an immune response but does not give you West Nile Virus.

 Does everyone receive the vaccine?

 No. Some volunteers will receive the vaccine and some will receive a placebo.
 You will be sent an unblinding letter before the conclusion of the study informing you of which you received.